-Code TCFD Recommended Disclosures Comments Governance: TCFD 1 (a) Describe the Board's oversight of climate-related risks and opportunities. р.
+Code TCFD Recommended Disclosures Comments Governance: TCFD 1 (a) Describe the Board's oversight of climate-related risks and opportunities. p.
 94-95 TCFD 1 (b) Describe management's role in assessing and managing climate-related risks and opportunities. p.
 94-95 Strategy: TCFD 2 (a) Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term. p.
 96-97 TCFD 2 (b) Describe the impact of climate-related risks and opportunities on the organisation's business, strategy and financial planning. p.
-96-97 TCFD 2 (c) Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios 1 . р.
+96-97 TCFD 2 (c) Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios 1 . p.
 96-97 Risk Managen nent: TCFD 3 (a) Describe the organisation's processes for identifying and assessing climate-related risks. p.
 98 Targets & Met rics: TCFD 4 (a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process. p.
-99 TCFD 4 (b) Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 greenhouse gas emissions, and the related risks р.
+99 TCFD 4 (b) Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 greenhouse gas emissions, and the related risks p.
 99 TCFD 4 (c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets 2 .

-1 As we move forward, we will continue to develop our climate analytics capabil about our progress on climate change issues.
-At some point in the future we in quantitative scenario analysis that will provide our stakeholders with a better u on our business and rail infrastructure in general.
+1 As we move forward, we will continue to develop our climate analytics capabilities, further strengthen our climate resilience and be transparent about our progress on climate change issues.
+At some point in the future we intend to cooperate with industry experts to conduct a high-level quantitative scenario analysis that will provide our stakeholders with a better understanding of the potential financial impacts of climate change on our business and rail infrastructure in general.